eliaswilliams/IntegrationScore/README.md

 careful to first remove as much of this variation as possible.
 The process of removing batch effects is referred to as batch correction.
-If proper batch correction is not applied then the results of any downstream analyses performed may be useless, since there is now way for these downstream tasks to distinguish between real biological signal and batch-effect-related noise.
+If proper batch correction is not applied then the results of any downstream analyses performed may be useless, since there is no way for these downstream tasks to distinguish between real biological signal and batch-effect-related noise.